 Before the advent of the digital age, businesses used to design logos that went well with their business cards and letterheads.
 The logos allowed them to go for an easy branding exercise without being overly concerned about their implementation across marketing channels.
-However, logo design or rather, the objectives of logo design have changed considerably with the rise of the social media platforms.
+However, logo design services or rather, the objectives of logo design have changed considerably with the rise of the social media platforms.
 Furthermore, the growing penetration of smartphones has brought about a significant change in the way people communicate and consume content.
 As a result, logos that are created for the traditional space do not go well with the social media profiles.

 Here’s how the approach to logo design has changed with the increased use of social media platforms.